-The site will include 300,000 square feet of retail, 30,000 square feet of office use, and 20,000 square feet of light industrial, located in three nodes-to provide shopping and employment options for residents of Indian Trails Grove.
+The site will include 300,000 square feet of retail and 50,000 square feet of office use, located in three nodes-to provide shopping and employment options for residents of Indian Trails Grove.
 In addition, the extensive recreation and open space system included within the plan will ensure that residents will be able to meet all their recreational needs within Indian Trails Grove.
 Adjacent elementary and middle schools will serve residents, and additional school sites are provided on-site in case they are needed as the project builds out.
 Community services such as religious institutions and day-care also can be provided on-site through several private civic sites.